julien-arino/omni-course/SLIDES_MD/2022-10-OMNI-04-ETP-introduction.md

 # Images sources

 - Wikipedia, Google Image Search, papers...
-- Note that some diagrams have weird colours: I am inverting them to generate a black background...
+- Note that some diagrams have weird colours: I am inverting them to have a black background...

 ---